Here's a look at what will be open and closed on the Natal Day weekend:

 Area malls are open, however many indicate they will only be operating from noon to 5 p.m. on Monday.

 Some banks may be closed on both Sunday and Monday.

 Halifax Public Libraries branches will be closed on Monday.

 Other businesses may be closed or have reduced operating hours on Monday, it's best to call ahead or check social media/websites before heading out.

 On-street parking will be free on Natal Day.

-Halifax Transit buses will be operating on holiday service on Monday, August 1.
+Halifax Transit buses will be operating on holiday schedule on Monday.

-On Monday, August 1, Alderney Ferry service will run at half-hour frequency.
-The first crossing will depart the Alderney terminal at 7:30 a.m. and the final crossing will depart the Halifax terminal at 11:45 p.m.
+The Alderney Ferry will run every half hour on Monday, Aug.
+2, with the first ferry of the day leaving the Alderney terminal at 7:30 a.m. and final crossing departing the Halifax terminal at 11:45 p.m.

 There will be no Woodside ferry service on Monday.

-You can check the status of your favourite municipal swimming spot online.
+Municipal beaches will have lifeguard supervision on Monday.
+You can check the status of your favourite swimming spot online.